- Probe 5 Brochure (.pdf)

 Probe will also do ILLR calculations using the Longley-Rice “individual mode”, 03 sec terrain database with 0.1 kilometer sampling as is required under the FCC’s latest rules relating to the Satellite Home Viewers Act.
 The user can input a street address and Probe will identify the location and determine the signal strength at the point.

-Probe has an interactive directional antenna editor and comes packaged with the latest TV, DTV and FM FCC engineering and directional antenna databases, the U.S. 2000 SF1 population database (the 2008 US census update is available as an option), a land-cover database and a high resolution polygon mapping database (Global databases are available.)
-Click one of the extended feature links at the top of this page for more information or visit our on-line Probe US or international galleries.
+Probe 5 has an interactive directional antenna editor and comes packaged with the latest TV, DTV and FM FCC engineering and directional antenna databases, the U.S. 2020 Census population database (more recent U.S. Census Estimate data update is available as an option), a land-cover database and a high resolution polygon mapping database.
+(Global databases are available.)
+Click one of the extended feature links at the top of this page for more information or visit our on-line Probe U.S. or international galleries.